LyokoAPI/LyokoAPIDoc/docs/LyokoPlugin/Verified Plugins.md

 **This plugin is recommended for Plugin developers, not for Plugin users**

 ###Versions
-All versions, LyokoLogger is developed by the LAPI Dev's.
+All versions, LyokoLogger is developed by the LAPI Dev's.<br>
 ---